tjohann/a20_sdk/README.md

 Cubietruck (CB3)
 ----------------

+My two cubietrucks are acting as a master nodes for my Bananapi Cluster (cubietruck_master/cubietruck_slave).
+On the cubietruck_slave node everthing is on a sd-card, i use it also as 9th baalue-node or as the distribution node into the cluster (openmpi).
+So it act also as a possible master node although i named it cubietruck_slave.
+The node cubietruck_master has a hard-disk as root device.
+I use it mostly as distcc server node and the 8 cluster nodes as distcc clients.
-My two cubietrucks are acting as a master node for my Bananapi Cluster.
-It is also my test environment for the jailhouse hypervisor.
+The two cubietrucks are also my test environment for the jailhouse hypervisor.
 On this device i use mainline kernel in all images.

 Additonal Hardware conneted: